Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ### Create a Test Suite

-1. Import and select your OpenAPI Document as a Design Document.
+1. Import and select your OpenAPI Specification as a Design Document.
 Alternatively, add a request to a Document manually (not from an OpenAPI spec).
 1. Click the **Debug** tab to ensure that the requests are generated and work.
 1. Click the **Test** tab and click **New Test Suite**.
 1. After naming your test suite, click **Create Suite**.